 Key elements for success:

 - Plan long-term broadly - a sound strategic vision, not a specific detailed plan (the latter is impossible to predict reliably).
-Detailed five years plans are out of date two weeks after they are written.
-Focus on detail for establishing and measuring delivery of immediate actions, not medium-to-long-term plans.
+Detailed five year plans are out of date two weeks after they are written.

 - Empower people to make decisions at a local operating level - delegate responsibility and power as much as possible (or at least encourage people to make recommendations which can be quickly approved).